aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/07-grafana-hpcg.md

 tags = ["tutorial", "Grafana", "ParallelCluster", "Monitoring", "Dashboards"]
 +++

-In this section you run [High Performance Conjugate Gradients](https://www.hpcg-benchmark.org/) (HPCG) Benchmark, a benchmark that stresses CPU and memory access patterns of the cluster.
+In this section you run [High Performance Conjugate Gradients](https://www.hpcg-benchmark.org/) (HPCG) Benchmark, a benchmark that stresses memory access patterns and interconnect of the cluster.
 The first run will be used to establish a baseline performance target, then on the second run you add in another benchmark that stresses a different part of the system and review the monitoring dashboard to find the bottleneck.

 ### Install HPCG